hikeventures/hikeventures.github.io/_posts/reviews/2013-12-20-field-notes-expedition-and-space-pen.markdown

 ## DSLR, GoPro or mirrorless camera
 Beside my smartphone I also take a GoPro and DSLR camera with me if I want to take high quality pictures e.g. from the landscape.
 Beside the image quality you also get a better dynamic range with DSLRs than with smartphones

-You can get the Field Notes Expedition notebook and Space Pen on <a rel="nofollow" href="http://amzn.to/2uVkH6Z" target="_blank" >Amazon</a>
+You can get the Field Notes Expedition notebook and Space Pen on <a rel="nofollow" href="http://amzn.to/2uVkH6Z" target="_blank" >Amazon</a>.
+We make a commission for purchases made through the previous link which helps us to keep this blog running.